Dukie Weems: Season 5

 Dukie tries to find work at a shoe store but the salesman, Poot Carr, tells him that he can not apply until he is 17.
 When Michael goes into hiding after killing Felicia "Snoop" Pearson, Michael has a car for the night and he, Dukie, and Bug pack up and drive to his aunt's house in Howard County.
 Michael walks Bug to the door with a shoebox full of cash.

 Back in Baltimore, Michael tells Dukie that it would be too dangerous for them to stay together.
 At Dukie's' request, Michael drives him to the squalid area where the junk man lives among homeless people and junkies.
 Dukie tries to make light of the situation, but Michael is too depressed, and they part.
 Dukie hesitates when he sees the junk man injecting heroin and turns back to Michael, but he has already left.

 Duquan goes to his former teacher, Mr. Pryzbylewski, to ask for a loan in order to get back in school and earn his GED.
 Prez is immediately suspicious of this but gives Duquan the money anyway.
 When Pryzbylewski drops him off after giving Dukie the money, he sees, as he expected, he has been hustled by Duquan, who returns to the junk man with the money in hand.
 Disappointed, Pryzbylewski drives away as Duquan and the junk man go off to buy drugs.

 In the ending montage, Dukie is shown shooting heroin with the junk man.
+His actions parallel those of Bubbles.